 - 1/2 large yellow onion, diced

-- 1 large clove garlic, diced
+- 1 large clove garlic, minced

 - 1 cup arborio rice

-- 3 cups vegetable stock
+- 3 cups vegetable or chicken stock

 - 1/2 cup shredded parmesan cheese

-- Add arborio rice and toast for two or three minutes until the edges of the rice start to look translucent.
+- Add arborio rice, sage, salt, and pepper and stir to combine.
+Cook for 2-3 minutes until the edges of the rice start to look translucent.